-The financial statements are intended to reflect the financial position, results of operation and compliance of the Measure R funds allocated for non-transit purposes to the Measure R Transportation Fund of the City of Visalia (City) with the laws, rules and regulations of Measure R and the Tulare County Association of Governments.
+The financial statements are intended to reflect the financial position, results of operation and compliance of the Transportation Development Act (TDA), Public Transportation Modernization Improvement and Service Enhancement Account (PTMISEA) and Measure R funds allocated for non-transit and transit purposes to the Transportation Fund and the Transit Fund of the City of Visalia (City) with the laws, rules and regulations of the Transportation Development Act, certain bond act requirements and the Tulare County Association of Governments.
 They do not present fairly the financial position and results of operations of the City of Visalia, in conformity with generally accepted accounting principles.